Emotional Or Behavioral Signs Of Sexual Abuse

 Signs An Adult May Be Abusing A Child

 Many adult predators cultivate relationships with their victims prior to committing sexual abuse.
 This is a process known as grooming.
-In cases of substantiated abuse, men are more likely to abuse children than women.
-However, women do groom and abuse children.

 Through the grooming process, an adult often isolates a child victim and builds an emotional relationship with the child.
 The trust built through this newly formed relationship allows an abuser to manipulate the victim to take part in sexual acts.